Popeye the Sailor (TV series): Production

 The biggest change was to Bluto, whose name was changed to "Brutus".
-At the time, King Features believed that Paramount owned the rights to the name "Bluto", but the character had been originally created for the comic strip.
-However, due to a lack of thorough research, they failed to realize this and reinvented him as Brutus to avoid supposed copyright infringement problems.
+At the time, King Features mistakenly believed that Paramount owned the rights to the name "Bluto", but the character had been originally created for the comic strip.
+However, due to their misunderstanding, the character was renamed Brutus to avoid supposed copyright infringement problems.
 Realizing their mistake, King Features began to promote Brutus as an entirely new character.
 His demeanor was altered slightly, and his physical appearance was changed from being muscular to slightly obese.
-In addition, his sailor uniform was replaced with an enormous blue shirt and brown pants.
+In addition, his sailor uniform was replaced with a regular blue shirt and brown pants.
+(In later years, the newspaper comic strip brought back the original Bluto alongside Brutus, presenting them as brothers.)

 Many entries lifted storylines directly from the comic strip, resulting in the inclusion of many characters not seen in the theatrical releases, including the Sea Hag, Toar, Rough House, and King Blozo.
 Like their theatrical counterparts, the made-for-television series was also a big ratings success.
 Popeye the Sailor aired in syndication in the United States into the 1990s.
-Notably, the 1960s shorts marked the final time that Mae Questel would voice Olive Oyl.
+Notably, the 1960s shorts marked the final time that Mae Questel voiced Olive Oyl in a regularly-airing production, although she did the voice in a commercial for the arcade game based on the series in 1983 and in various interviews until she retired.